4 Writing Your Future

 So besides communicating, writing records what happened.
 If you don’t write it down, it might just disappear forever without trace.
 The audience you’ll be communicating with isn’t just other people, it might be your future self.
 That future self might really need to know how you fixed that bug, and it could save you hours of re-figuring out how to solve a problem you’ve already solved.

 Have you ever felt moved or influenced by a piece of writing?
 Have you ever read something that motivated or influenced you to do something?
-Of course you have.
-If, as Harry Truman supposed, leaders are readers then writers are too.
+Of course you have!
+If, as Harry Truman supposed, leaders are readers then it is also the case that writers are leaders too, provided they write convincingly.
 (Truman 1955)

 We hold these truths to be self-evident, that all men (and women) are created equal… Just words written down on a piece of paper, but words that made people follow.
 (Jefferson et al. 1776) Declaration sketch by Visual Thinkery is licensed under CC-BY-ND